aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-observability/README.md

 # EKS Cluster with Observability Tools

-This example deploy a new Kubernetes Cluster with Amazon Managed Prometheus, Amazon Managed Grafana, FluentBit, and Opensearch.
-It also includes instructions for deploying a sample workload with ArgoCD to generate logs and metrics.
+This example demonstrates how to use the AWS EKS Accelerator for Terraform to deploy a new Amazon EKS Cluster with Amazon Managed Prometheus (AMP), Prometheus, FluentBit, and OpenSearch with Amazon Managed Grafana integration.
+It also provisions a sample workload with ArgoCD to generate logs and metrics.

+Prometheus collects and sends application metrics to AMP, and Amazon Managed Grafana ingests data from AMP.
+FluentBit sends application logs to Amazon OpenSearch Service.

 ---
 **NOTE**

 For the sake of simplicity in this example, we store sensitive information and credentials in `dev.tfvars`.
 This should not be done in a production environment.
-Instead, store the information in AWS Secrets Manager.
+Instead, use an external secret store such as AWS Secrets Manager and use the [aws_secretsmanager_secret](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/secretsmanager_secret) data source to retrieve them.

 ---